Financial Institutions; Depository Institutions & Non-Depository Institutions

 Examples of Commercial Banks

-Think big commercial banks like Barclays, Chase Bank, Standard Chartered, and Wells Fargo are big commercial banks, and they provide a wide portfolio of different services, and the benefit of a commercial bank is they do offer pretty much everything.
+Think big commercial banks like Barclays, Chase Bank, Standard Chartered, and Wells Fargo are big commercial banks.
+They provide a wide portfolio of different services, and the benefit of a commercial bank is they do offer pretty much everything.
 So that’s going to give you access to a lot of different things.

 They typically are nationwide, and so in terms of having access to A T. M’s and different things and access to branches, if that’s important to you, a commercial bank allows you to have access to services regardless of your geographic location.